Egg Fu: Fictional character biography

-Pre-crisis history
+Pre-Crisis history

 Original Egg Fu

-Egg Fu is a Chinese Communist agent, perplexingly shaped like an egg the size of a house, with a Charlie Chan-like speech pattern, who uses his mustaches as whips against his enemies.
+Egg Fu is a Chinese Communist agent, perplexingly shaped like an egg the size of a house, with a Charlie Chan-like speech pattern, who uses his mustaches as whips.
 In Egg Fu's first appearance, Steve Trevor is captured by the Chinese mastermind and turned into a human bomb.
-Egg Fu then launches Steve and a doomsday missile at the American fleet.
-Wonder Woman intercepts Steve, who has become a deadly menace.
-Unable to save him, she redirects his path into the enemy missile.
-The explosion destroys the missile, Steve, and Wonder Woman herself, but the fleet is saved.
-Informed of her daughter's demise, Queen Hippolyta gathers the remains of Wonder Woman and Steve Trevor and returns them to a laboratory on Paradise Island.
-Using an atomic structure reassembly beam, she restores Steve and her daughter.
-However, Steve's body is still infused with explosive energy.
+Wonder Woman intercepts the missile Trevor is on, but both are killed in the process.
+Hippolyta gathers the remains of Wonder Woman and Trevor and restores them in a laboratory on Paradise Island.
+However, Trevor's body is still infused with explosive energy.
 Wonder Woman finds that her own body has also become explosive, making them both a danger to the world.
-They leave Paradise Island.
-Wonder Woman plans to use the explosive power against Egg Fu.
-He sends his troops against her, but they fail in their task to overcome her.
-A piece of anti-matter removes the explosive matter from Steve and her, then the Amazon defeats Egg Fu.
+Egg Fu sends his troops against her, but they fail in their task to overcome her.
+A piece of anti-matter removes the explosive matter from Wonder Woman and Trevor, who defeat Egg Fu.

 Egg Fu the Fifth

 Wonder Woman and Steve Trevor investigate the disappearance of an American submarine.
 While flying over the ocean where it disappeared, Wonder Woman's plane is fired upon by an enemy freighter.
-Steve boards the ship, then disappears too.
+Trevor boards the ship, then disappears too.

 Wonder Woman's plane is drawn underwater into a giant seashell.
 Frogmen attack her and take her prisoner.
 She is brought to a secret base controlled by Egg Fu the Fifth, a relative of the original Egg Fu.
 Held prisoner by her own magic lasso, Wonder Woman offers to dance for Egg Fu.
 She then performs a bracelet-clashing dance which cracks Egg Fu and allows her to escape and rescue the stolen submarine.